rl1987/trickster.dev/tricksterblog/content/post/getting-the-data-under-version-control-with-dolt.md

 For git users, there's Github for community and collaboration.
 [DoltHub](https://www.dolthub.com/) is a company and portal that not only develops dolt, but also lets you publically host your databases.
-If you don't want to host it publically there are two paid products:
+If you don't want to host it publically there are two options:

 * [DoltLab](http://doltlab.dolthub.com/) - a self-hostable, more private solution
 similar to GitLab.
 DoltLab is to dolt what GitLab is to Git.